GwynethLlewelyn/LSL.novaextension/README.md

 sometimes making older versions obsolete, shuffling parameters around, etc. so at some point in time this extension will be inevitably out of sync.

+Most of the information was gathered from the official [LSL Portal of the Second Life Wiki](https://wiki.secondlife.com/wiki/LSL_Portal), the official [OpenSimulator Wiki](http://opensimulator.org/wiki/), and from several files scattered around the [Firestorm Viewer](https://www.firestormviewer.org/) application (which provides a wealth of information for auto-completion and tooltips).

 ## Disclaimer

 Second Life®, Linden Scripting Language and the inSL logo are trademarks of Linden Research, Inc. No infringement is intended.